8 min read

-Whatever the chosen approach, it’s important to make the process of onboarding as efficient and seamless as possible.
+Whatever the chosen approach, it’s important to make the supplier onboarding process as efficient and seamless as possible.
 A smooth onboarding process doesn’t only increase the likelihood of the business relationship beginning positively, it can also have implications for the future shape of the relationship and, consequently, on the overall efficiency and resilience of your supply chain.

 There are a number of steps businesses can take to optimize their supplier or vendor onboarding processes.
 Some of the key factors to consider include:

-In order to optimize the vendor onboarding process, it’s important to understand the different stages involved.
+In order to optimize the supplier onboarding process, it’s important to understand the different stages involved.
 Although the details vary from company to company, the process generally includes the following steps:

 In practice, supplier onboarding can be an inefficient and time-consuming process that can take months to complete and may involve multiple interactions and systems.

 The good news is there are a number of steps companies can take to optimize their onboarding processes.
-By adopting best practices, you can streamline your vendor selection and onboarding processes, and ensure that new vendor relationships have the best chance of success from the outset.
+By adopting these supplier onboarding best practices, you can ensure that every new vendor relationships have the best chance of success from the outset:

-The onboarding process can be inefficient, labor-intensive and costly.
-By using automation tools wherever possible, you can unlock opportunities for more efficiency, improve accuracy, and obtain the information you need in a streamlined way.
-You can also see efficiencies by utilizing a self-service system, whereby suppliers enter their own information through a supplier portal.
+The onboarding process can be inefficient, labor-intensive, and costly.
+By automating it wherever possible, you can increase efficiency, improve accuracy, and obtain the information you need in a streamlined way.

 Motivation in these times is to increase the financial health of the supply chain by increasing access to finance.